I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk--whea-error-record.md

 <p>The format of the error records that are used by WHEA are based on the <i>Common Platform Error Record</i> as described in Appendix N of version 2.2 of the <a href="http://go.microsoft.com/fwlink/p/?linkid=69484">Unified Extensible Firmware Interface (UEFI) Specification</a>.</p>

 <p>A user-mode application can retrieve the error record from the hardware error event for analysis.
-For more information about how to develop an application to retrieve error records from hardware error events, see <a href="NULL">WHEA Hardware Error Event Processing Applications</a>.</p>
+For more information about how to develop an application to retrieve error records from hardware error events, see <a href="https://msdn.microsoft.com/df1790ec-5a7f-41c2-94df-757621e67ade">WHEA Hardware Error Event Processing Applications</a>.</p>

 ## -requirements
 <table>